davidmarquis/jsr303-hibernate-events-injection/README.md

 * A custom validator (`com.github.davidmarquis.model.validation.CustomValidationValidator`) that
 has an `@Autowired` bean injected.
 * A User model (`com.github.davidmarquis.model.User`) that uses this custom validation rule on the `email` field.
 * A JUnit test case that simply tries to save a User instance on a new Hibernate session.
-This triggers our custom validators, and this validator has its dependency autowired by Spring.
-Great!
+This triggers Hibernate's pre-insert event which, in turn, instantiates and triggers our custom validator, with autowired dependencies injected.
+Great success!
 * Everything is wrapped up together in `src/main/resources/applicationContext.xml`.

 Run `maven test` in the project root to see this in action.